Super Rugby AU

-Super Rugby AU, formerly named the Harvey Norman Super Rugby AU for sponsorship purposes, was a rugby union competition organised by Rugby Australia.
+Super Rugby AU, formerly named the Harvey Norman Super Rugby AU for sponsorship purposes, was a rugby union competition organised by Rugby Australia (RA).
 The competition was created to supplant the 2020 Super Rugby season, which had been suspended in March due to the COVID-19 pandemic.
 Due to ongoing international travel restrictions relating to the pandemic, the competition was continued with a second season in 2021.
 The competition features the four Australian Super Rugby teams from the Australian conference, with the addition of the Western Force, in a round-robin tournament over a 12-week period, made up of 10 rounds, a qualifying final and a final.